 Students may not submit un-reviewed "sketches" to the machine shop for fabrication.
-All drawings must be prepared according to GPR001 standards, archived on the web site in PDF format, and bear review signatures BEFORE being submitted to the machine shop.
+All drawings must be prepared according to GPR001 standards, archived on the web site in PDF format, and bear review signatures along with the name, email, and cell phone number of the responsible individual BEFORE being submitted to the machine shop.